9th8/up-to-date-real-world-haskell/1-getting-started.md

 expression `3 + 2`, it has to choose a type so that it can print the value, and it defaults to `Integer`.
 In the second case, we ask `ghci` to print the type of the expression without actually evaluating it, so it does not have to be so specific.
-It answers, in effect, \"its type is numeric\".
+It answers, in effect, "its type is numeric".
 We will see more of this style of type annotation in [Chapter 6, Using Type Classes](6-using-typeclasses.org).

 ## A simple program

-Let\'s take a small leap ahead, and write a small program that counts the number of lines in its input.
-Don\'t expect to understand this yet;
+Let's take a small leap ahead, and write a small program that counts the number of lines in its input.
+Don't expect to understand this yet;
-it\'s just fun to get our hands dirty.
+it's just fun to get our hands dirty.
 In a text editor, enter the following code into a file, and save it as `WC.hs`.

 :::: captioned-content